dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 ### dbt Projects
 A dbt project is a directory of `.sql` and .`yml` files.
 The directory must contain at a minimum:
-* Models: A model is a single `.sql` file.
+* <Term id="model">Models</Term>: A model is a single `.sql` file.
 Each model contains a single `select` statement that either transforms raw data into a dataset that is ready for analytics, or, more often, is an intermediate step in such a transformation.
 * A project file: a `dbt_project.yml` file which configures and defines your dbt project.

 Projects typically contain a number of other resources as well, including tests, snapshots, and seed files (see [below](#what-else-can-dbt-do)).